ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/06-Content_Analysis.md

 ### Observation

-The extracted email body is an HTML document encoded in UTF-8 with CRLF line terminators.
+The extracted email body is a valid HTML document encoded in UTF-8 with CRLF line terminators.

 ### Screenshot